mayurmadankar/Calculator-UI/README.md

 # Calculator GUI

 A calculator UI (User Interface) is a graphical representation of a digital calculator that allows users to perform mathematical calculations easily and efficiently.
-It typically consists of various components designed to facilitate input, display, and interaction with numbers and operators.